The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 Harness the power of social media

-With social media entering almost everyone’s phones these days, it’s a great platform to build and engage your community.
+With social media on almost everyone’s phones these days, it’s a great platform for building and engaging your community.

 The types of platforms you choose to be active on will depend from niche to niche.
 For example, if you’re looking to sell to individuals, Instagram and Facebook would be great choices.
 LinkedIn would be ideal if you’re looking to target business founders.